mifraser/mifraser.github.io/_posts/2019-03-03-git-tagging-and-versioning.md

 Official [Git tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging) documentation.
 Say we are following on from the previous post where we [initialised a static hello world website]({{ site.baseurl }}{% post_url 2019-03-01-github-pages %}).
 This code is on the "master" branch and is already live, published and hosted on GitHub Pages.
-So let's tag this first version as "0.1.0".
+So tag this first version as "0.1.0".

+An example command log:
 {% highlight shell %}
 $ pwd
 /hdd/github-projects/username.github.io